On Approximate Classification of Theories: Introduction

-Moreover, the contravariant functors $B \mapsto S(B)$, $X \mapsto \text{Clop}(X)$ determine an anti-equivalence of categories between the category of Boolean algebras with Boolean algebra homomorphisms and the category of Stone (i.e., compact, Hausdorff, and totally disconnected) topological spaces with continuous maps. \end{theorem}
+\begin{theorem} (Stone representation theorem; \cite{stone}) Every Boolean algebra $B$ is isomorphic to the algebra $\text{Clop}\left(S\left(B\right)\right)$ of clopen subsets of its Stone space $S(B)$.
+In fact, the contravariant functors $B \mapsto S(B)$, $X \mapsto \text{Clop}(X)$ determine an anti-equivalence of categories between the category of Boolean algebras with lattice homomorphisms and the category of Stone (i.e., compact, Hausdorff, and totally disconnected) topological spaces with continuous maps. \end{theorem}